jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 Running `node index.js` you should see the _express object_ logged to the terminal.

 Congratulations, your Node.js environment is ready to go!

+> If you run into any issues when following this guide, or any tutorial for that matter, being able to figure the issue on your own is **extremely** important.
+This ability to **debug** and **problem solve** is essential to being a successful developer.
+If you learn to use Google to research your issue, you'll see that 9 times out of 10 someone else has had the same issue and figured out the solution.
+If you've tried everything, you can contact me or post your problem to [stackoverflow](https://stackoverflow.com/) including the full details of your problem and your code.

 ## Conclusion